ZDT

 from pymoo.problems import get_problem

-from pymoo.util.plotting import plot
+from pymoo.visualization.util import plot

 problem = get_problem("zdt5", normalize=False)